smy1/swlab/python/README.md

 As shown in the code above, the overlay function has many parameters, one of which requires us to have an Excel file ready.
 - __folder__: Where is the main project folder that stores all the videos?
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
 - __attempts__: Is this the first attempt to sync and overlay videos?
 If yes, enter 1, and the function will ignore the argument given to the parameter "corr" (stands for "correction", see below).
 If the number entered here is 2 or larger, we need to provide the correction argument, otherwise, the function will return an error.
 - __bgcam__: Stands for "background-camera".
-What is the name of the video recording that will be used as the "base" of the new composite video?
+What is the name of the video recording that will be used as the "base" of the composite video?
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
-These base videos should be stored in their respective first-level subfolders with each subfolder indicating an individual participant.
+These base videos should be stored in their respective first-level subfolders (in our example, each subfolder corresponds to an individual participant).
 The names of subfolders can either be provided in the first column of the Excel file (see below for details) or manually given to the parameter "children" (see Example 2B below).
 - __topcam__: Stands for "top-camera".
 What is the name of the video recording that will be overlaid on top of the base video?
-In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video to create a new composite video.
-As with the base videos, these top videos should be stored in their respective subfolders.
+In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video to create a composite video.
+These top videos should be stored together with the base videos.
-- __newname__: How should Python name the new composite video?
-In this example, Python will name the new composite video as "OMI" (which stands for "omission task").
+- __newname__: How should Python name the composite video?
+In this example, the composite video that is created will be called as "OMI" (which stands for "omission task").
 - __propsize__: Stands for "proportion-size".
 How small should be top video be?
 In this example, 0.25 means 25% of its original size.
 - __dur__: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as "None".
 - __excel__: What is the path and name of the Excel file that contains information regarding subfolder names and video timing?
 Leave this as "None" if we want to enter this information manually (see Example 2B below).